-As I wait at the door, I cannot stop thinking about what I had read on one of my student’s social media posts in the middle of the night; “This is what I get for snooping, I say to myself as I continue to worry about what this student had written.
+As I wait at the door, I cannot stop thinking about what I read on my student’s Facebook page in the middle of the night.
+That’s what I get for snooping, I say to myself as I continue to worry about what this student had written.

 The day ahead promises to be anything but normal.
-Our entire staff was told to pack up our classes and prepare to educate students “remotely” for a bit.
-No one really knew exactly what that meant yet.
+Our entire staff has been told to pack up our classes and prepare to educate students “remotely” for a bit.
+No one really knows exactly what that means yet.

-All the real teachers were in line at the copy machine preparing packets to send home with their students while I stood in the quiet cafeteria waiting for the kids to arrive.
-Principal Sam had just finished telling me that since I had no “real curriculum” to cover that it was going to be my job to “babysit” for the day; “…so that the other teachers can scramble to send sufficient work home with the students.”
+All the real teachers are in line at the copy machine preparing packets to send home with their students while I stand in the quiet cafeteria waiting for the kids to arrive.
+Principal Sam just finished telling me that since I have no “real curriculum” to cover it will be my job to “babysit” for the day; “…so that the other teachers can scramble to send sufficient work home with the students.”

 “Good morning Lauryn!”
-I said; in the most cheerful voice that I could muster so early in the day.
+I say, in the most cheerful voice I can muster so early in the day.

 Well, that was fast.